Skip to content

 Use secondary cities and regional alternatives

 When famous destinations are crowded and inflated, nearby alternatives often offer better value and better quality.
 That does not mean never visiting iconic places.
 It means not building the entire trip around the most expensive version of the region.
+It also reduces the pressure to pay peak prices just to stay close to one headline attraction.

 Control the "small" fees early